 Undergraduate students who have previously attended any ASU campus but have not been enrolled for one semester or more are required to apply for readmission specifying the semester for which registration is planned.
-Readmission applications for ASU West degree programs are available at Admission Services.
+Readmission applications for ASU West degree programs are available at Admission Services (www.west.asu.edu/admissions).
 Completed applications can be returned in person to Admission Services or mailed to the address on the application.